ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # How to use
 The tool was tested just in Windows, but should work on every OS where python is supported.

+It was designed from the gound-up to be used as a sub-module as well, so if you want to include it in a bigger set of scripts, you can do that 🙂.
+Just import the willow class and you are good to go.

-If you want fast support (faster than with github issues that is), join our Discord server: TBD
+If you want fast support (faster than with github issues that is), join our Discord server: https://discord.gg/qU9zRP9x5u

 ## WINDOWS usage - instructions